If you’re in a hurry and just want to find the Best Driver Shafts in 2023, then we recommend the Mitsubishi Diamana.

 - The flex of the shaft as mentioned above.

 - The weight of the shaft.
 The general rule is that the harder you swing, the heavier the shaft can be and the softer you swing the lighter you want it to be.

 - The amount of torque in the shaft.
 Torque is the amount a shaft is prone to twist during the swing.
 For most golfers, this is the least important thing to worry about, but you actually can have too little torque for your swing.

 While there are other materials used for shafts, graphite and steel are still the standards.
 Graphite shafts will generally be lighter and have greater amount of flex even with the same designation.
 Graphite is also generally more expensive and is almost always the standard shaft for most drivers.
 In the past, pros and scratch golfers almost always used steel, but that has changed along with shaft technology.
 In general, however, if you need more flex you go with graphite and if you need more control and less flex you go with steel.

-Best Driver Shafts Reviewed
+The Best Driver Shafts in 2022 Reviewed

 - The stiff flex is one of the best for a graphite shaft and provides similar control to a steel shaft but with added feel.

 - Promotes higher carry and better stop power on the fairway.

 - It is customizable in terms of weight, length, and various launch and spin angles.

 - One of the more expensive shafts and can account for up to 20% of the total cost of even a high end driver.